Spectroscopic Methods in Physical Chemistry

 Spectrometers

-Spectrometers are devices used to measure the interaction of electromagnetic radiation with matter.
-They consist of a source of radiation, a sample holder, a detector, and a data acquisition system.
+Spectrometers are instruments used to measure the interaction of electromagnetic radiation with matter.
+They typically consist of a radiation source, a monochromator (to select specific wavelengths), a sample holder, a detector (e.g., photomultiplier tube, CCD), and a data acquisition and processing system.
+Different types of spectrometers are designed for different regions of the electromagnetic spectrum.

 Sample Preparation